 We record unconditional promises to give that are expected to be collected within one year at net realizable value.
 Unconditional promises to give expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the asset.
 In subsequent years, amortization of the discounts is included in contribution revenue in the statements of activities.
 We determine the allowance for uncollectable promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Promises to give are written off when deemed uncollectable.
-At December 31, 2018, there was no allowance as all amounts are expected to be received in 2019.
+At December 31, 2019, an allowance of \$136,834 was necessary as there is substantial doubt whether the amount is expected to be received.